SAP/abap-cleaner/docs/rules/ChainRule.md

     CONSTANTS: any_constant TYPE i VALUE 1,
                other_constant TYPE i VALUE 2.

     " BEGIN OF ...
-END OF blocks are always kept as a chain:
+END OF blocks are kept as a chain, however other types around " them are unchained; tables using the structure can be kept in the chain:
     TYPES:
+      ty_any_type TYPE string,
-      BEGIN of xy,
+      BEGIN of ty_s_any,
-        a TYPE x,
+        a TYPE i,
-        b TYPE y,
+        b TYPE string,
-      END OF xy.
+      END OF ty_s_any,
+      ty_tt_any TYPE STANDARD TABLE OF ty_s_any WITH EMPTY KEY, ty_ts_any TYPE SORTED TABLE OF ty_s_any WITH UNIQUE KEY a, ty_other_type TYPE i,
+      ty_third_type TYPE i.

     METHODS:
       setup,